Teeth On Implants are safe, comfortable, and durable

 Good general health is all that is required to receive dental implants.
 If necessary, bone augmentation can be performed if you have a deteriorated jawbone, so implants are still an option.
 Note that your healthy teeth remain intact and do not need to be ground down for this procedure (unlike dental crowns or bridges).

-What’s the biggest benefit of teeth on implants over dentures?
+What’s the biggest benefit of teeth secured to implants over traditional dentures?

 As implants connect directly into the jawbone, they effectively replace any missing teeth, with the implant acting like a tooth root.
 The implant provides stability, security, and helps maintain strong healthy bone.